-President Macri's administration is also credited for successfully reaching an agreement with "hold-out" investors that had been ruled in favor by a US court in 2014 to demand full repayment of certain restructured sovereign obligations that had been subject to litigation for more than 10 years, as a consequence of Argentina's credit default in the early 2000's.
+President Macri's administration was also credited for successfully reaching an agreement with "hold-out" investors that had been ruled in favor by a US court in 2014 to demand full repayment of certain restructured sovereign obligations that had been subject to litigation for more than 10 years, as a consequence of Argentina's credit default in the early 2000's.
 The ruling prohibited the Argentinean government from paying its restructured debt holders without paying in full (i.e., without any haircuts).

 Argentina first defaulted on its debt obligations in 2001 amid a sharp economic downturn that eased off until 2005 - allowing the country to return to the B rating category; only to fall into selective default status in 2014, after failing to reach an agreement with holdout investors.
+In May 2020, S&P downgraded Argentina, again, to Selective Default, shortly after Fitch downgraded the country to Restrictive Default status.